-For those of us implementing Lean, we know all too well how hard it is to continuously sustain the improvements we implement throughout an organization.
-Can I get an amen?
+For those of us implementing “Lean manufacturing”, we know all too well how hard it is to continuously sustain the improvements we implement throughout an organization.
+Can I get an Amen?

-Everyone starts with the best of intentions, especially when collaborating in teams, once the initial implementation is completed everyone goes back to their respective routine.
+Everyone starts with the best of intentions, especially when collaborating in teams.
+Once the initial implementation is completed everyone goes back to their respective routine.
 Unfortunately, no one realizes that that is the time when the actual work gets started.
-Too often we feel proud of ourselves for finishing and lose sight of what it will take to ensure that our brainchild actually sticks.
+Too often we feel proud of ourselves for finishing and lose sight of what it will take to ensure that our brainchild sticks.

-As I talk to managers throughout companies, this is one of the biggest challenges they face.
-In light of that I decided to share some tips on how to improve the sustainment of your Lean improvements:
+As I talk to manufacturing leaders throughout businesses, this is one of the biggest challenges they face.
+In light of that, I decided to share some tips on how to improve the sustainment of your Lean improvements:

 Here is our recent blog on being a supportive leader.

-Here is an example of a report from an improvement.
+Here is an example of a report of an improvement.

 Here is a recommended review process for implemented improvements